Asafo Aumua: Early life

 Asafo Junior Aumua was born on 5 May 1997 in Wellington, the son of Tautua and Lisa Aumua.
 The Aumua family are of Samoan descent.
-Growing up in Naenae, he attended Naenae Intermediate School and St. Patrick's College Silverstream.
+Growing up in Naenae, he attended Rātā Street School, Naenae Intermediate School and St. Patrick's College Silverstream.
 While at secondary school, Aumua was chosen to play for Silverstream first XV at the age of fifteen.
 He spent three years representing the side, winning two regional sevens titles and was a part of two unbeaten runs through the round robin of the WelTec premiership.
 In rugby sevens, Aumua was named player of the tournament at the Marist College event, and joined the New Zealand Marist sevens squad for their tour of Samoa.
 He primarily played hooker, but also played second five-eighth, prop, and number 8 at first XV level.

 After his last year at Silverstream, Aumua was enrolled into the 26-man New Zealand Secondary Schools team for a three-match international series in Australia.
 He was involved in a 24-point victory over Australian Schoolboys, where he scored a try that was recognised by Green and Gold Rugby journalist Nic Darveniza as try of the match, extending New Zealand's lead in the second half.
 Aumua was one of six Wellington players to represent New Zealand at the World Rugby Under 20 Championships in Manchester in June 2016.
 The following year, he was named to travel to Tbilisi, in his second Under 20 World Championship campaign.
 New Zealand won their sixth title after defeating England 64–17 in a record score in a final, scoring ten tries to three.
 Aumua scored a hat-trick, including one solo try in which he beat no less than six defenders.
 He became only the second player to score a hat-trick in a final.